-- 1. Click the Start button, click Control Panel, and then click Printers and Other Hardware.
+1. Click Start→ Control Panel→ Printers and Other Hardware→ Mouse.

-- 2. Click Mouse.

-- 3. Try adjusting the settings.
+2. Try adjusting the settings.

 Check the mouse cable - Shut down the computer.
 Disconnect the mouse cable, check it for damage, and firmly reconnect the cable.

 If you are using a mouse extension cable, disconnect it and connect the mouse directly to the computer.